Noikoio/RegexBot/docs/automod.md

 * say *target_entity* *message* - Sends *message* to the given *target_entity*.
   * Aliases: send

-For responses that support parameters, it is possible to specify the matching user or the channel in which the match occurred as a parameter.
-This is done using `@_` and `#_`, respectively.
-Additionally it is possible to define a user or channel in the same way as items in an entity list, by using either the entity's ID, name, or both.
+In regards to responses that accept *target* parameters, it is possible to specify the target to be the user who triggered the rule or the channel in which the rule was triggered in.
+This is done by specifying the parameter as `@_` or `#_`, respectively.
+The sample above shows an example of this.

+Additionally, targets may be defined in the same type of format accepted within [entity lists](entitylist.html).
+This is also shown in the above example.